 Musically speaking, Palmer was always far too restless to pin down, but his lyrics were largely preoccupied with one thing: women, and how they get along (or don't) with men.
 This 1979 track is a fine early example of his knack for painting scenes of dark domestic discord with sunny arrangements and a bemused perspective, a recurring theme on our list of the Top 10 Robert Palmer Songs.

-1985 was a busy year for Palmer, and it brought yet another evolution in sound; after spending a few years dabbling in New Wave-influenced synths, he released a pair of records that fused R&B rhythms with hard rock riffs.
-First he joined up with the Duran Duran side project the Power Station, handling vocals on their successful self-titled debut LP before shuttling back to his solo career -- with Power Station members in tow -- to record his eighth album, 'Riptide.'
-The record spun off a string of big hits that included 'Addicted to Love' and 'I Didn't Mean to Turn You On,' but the deep cuts are just as entertaining; 'Flesh Wound,' for example, rides a thundering beat and spitfire guitar riffs, rocking as convincingly as anything in Palmer's catalog.
+The year 1985 was busy for Palmer, and it brought yet another evolution in sound.
+After spending a few years dabbling in New Wave-influenced synths, he released a pair of records that fused R&B rhythms with hard-rock riffs.
+First, he joined up with the Duran Duran side project the Power Station, handling vocals on their successful self-titled debut LP before shuttling back to his solo career – with Power Station members in tow – to record his eighth album, Riptide.
+The record spun off a string of big hits that included "Addicted to Love" and "I Didn't Mean to Turn You On," but the deep cuts are just as entertaining.
+"Flesh Wound," for example, rides a thundering beat and spitfire guitar riffs, rocking as convincingly as anything in Palmer's catalog.

-The second cover on our list came courtesy of former Free bassist Andy Fraser, who let Palmer record 'Every Kinda People' even before he'd had a chance to release his own version -- and then watched Palmer turn his cover into a breakthrough Top 20 hit.
-One of the sunnier songs in Palmer's catalog, 'People' has proven a radio mainstay for decades, thanks to its distinctive Caribbean-flavored arrangement and multicultural message of peace and positivity.
+The second cover on our list came courtesy of former Free bassist Andy Fraser, who let Palmer record "Every Kinda People" even before he'd had a chance to release his own version – and then watched Palmer turn his cover into a breakthrough Top 20 hit.
+One of the sunnier songs in Palmer's catalog, this single has proven a radio mainstay for decades, thanks to its distinctive Caribbean-flavored arrangement and multicultural message of peace and positivity.